obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 - Use the [[Command palette|command]] **Add file property**.
 - Use the `Cmd/Ctrl+;` hotkey.
 - Choose **Add file property** from the **More actions** menu (three dots icon) or right-clicking the tab.
-- Typing `---` at the very beginning of a file.
+- Type `---` at the very beginning of a file.

 Once you add a property, a row will appear at the top of the file with two inputs: the property _name_ and the property _value_.